LimeChain/hashport-validator/docs/configuration.md

 `node.database.password`                                       | validator_pass                                      | The database password the processor uses to connect.
 `node.database.port`                                           | 5432                                                | The port used to connect to the database.
 `node.database.username`                                       | validator                                           | The username the processor uses to connect to the database.
-`node.clients.evm[i]`                                          | ""                                                  | The chain id of the EVM network.
+`node.clients.evm[]`                                           | ""                                                  | The chain id of the EVM network.
 Used as a key for the following `node.clients.evm[i].*` configuration fields below.
-`node.clients.evm[i].block_confirmations`                      | ""                                                   | The number of block confirmations to wait for before processing an event for the given EVM network.
+`node.clients.evm[].block_confirmations`                       | ""                                                   | The number of block confirmations to wait for before processing an event for the given EVM network.
-`node.clients.evm[i].node_url`                                 | ""                                                  | The endpoint of the node for the given EVM network.
+`node.clients.evm[].node_url`                                  | ""                                                  | The endpoint of the node for the given EVM network.
-`node.clients.evm[i].private_key`                              | ""                                                  | The private key for the given EVM network.
+`node.clients.evm[].private_key`                               | ""                                                  | The private key for the given EVM network.
-`node.clients.evm[i].start_block`                              | 0                                                   | The block from which the application will monitor for events for the given network.
+`node.clients.evm[].start_block`                               | 0                                                   | The block from which the application will monitor for events for the given network.
 If specified, it will start in its primary mode (check `node.validator`) from the given block.
 If not specified, it will start in read-only mode from the latest saved block in the database to the current block at runtime (`now`) and then continue in its primary mode.
 `node.clients.hedera.operator.account_id`                      | ""                                                  | The operator's Hedera account id.
 `node.clients.hedera.operator.private_key`                     | ""                                                  | The operator's Hedera private key.
 `node.clients.hedera.network`                                  | testnet                                             | Which Hedera network to use.
 Can be either `mainnet`, `previewnet`, `testnet`.